xFBIx/Odoo_Combat_2024/README.md

    MJ_APIKEY_PRIVATE = 'your_mailjet_private_key'
    ```

-3. Customize Django settings as per your environment (development or production).
+3. Customize Django settings for your environment (development or production).

-4. Set up Django admin groups 'Customer' and 'Vendor' for user permissions.
+4. Set up Django admin groups 'Customer' and 'Renter' for user permissions.

 ## Usage

-Access the live application by navigating to the IP address of your DigitalOcean droplet.
+Access the application by navigating to the IP address of your DigitalOcean droplet.

-## Full-Stack Application for Furniture Renting

-For a comprehensive furniture renting application, development involves creating both frontend and backend components to manage user interactions, inventory, payments, and booking processes.

-### Core Features

-#### User Authentication and Profiles

-- Enable user registration, login, and account management.
-- Allow users to create profiles, update information, and view rental history.

-#### Furniture Listings

-- Display a catalog of available furniture items for rent.
-- Include detailed item descriptions, rental prices, availability status, and high-quality images.

-#### Search and Filter

-- Implement search functionality for users to find specific furniture items by keywords, categories, or attributes.
-- Provide filtering options based on price range, item type, location, etc.

-#### Booking and Reservation

-- Enable users to select rental dates, add items to their cart or wishlist, and confirm reservations.
-- Manage availability calendars and booking statuses for effective rental management.

-#### Payment Integration

-- Integrate secure online payment gateways (e.g., UPI, Stripe) to facilitate payment processing for rentals.
-- Provide users with payment confirmation and detailed receipts for transparency.

-For detailed code and further instructions, visit our [project repository](www.detrace.systems/ecommerce/).
+For more details and code, visit the [project repository](www.detrace.systems/ecommerce/).

 ---

-This format aims to present a clear and structured overview of your e-commerce application while highlighting its key features and setup instructions for potential users and contributors.
+This version of the README provides a concise overview of your furniture renting application, focusing on its features, setup instructions, and deployment details.